sanyassyed/sf_eviction/README.md

 ## Conclusion
 ---
 Through this project we were able to successfully build a ELT pipeline end to end which is scheduled to run monthly.
-And as a result we have a mothly updated list of eviction notices filed in the city of San Francisco which can then be visualized via the Dashboard on Looker Studio.
+And as a result we have a monthly updated list of eviction notices filed in the city of San Francisco which can then be visualized via the Dashboard on Looker Studio.
 This helps us get some useful insights on the latest eviction trends and patterns.

 ## Future Work